 Colour has other effects, too.
 For example, evidence shows that red or orange is most effective for boosting conversion.
 On the other hand, red-themed websites can also use green to achieve the same effect.
 A good designer knows their colour theory back to front and can get you the results you need merely through the judicious application of that knowledge.

 Text, too, is important: words don’t just communicate their own meanings.
 Their layout will influence your site’s message, too.
 Take, for example paragraphing: space them out properly and users’ eyes will glide across them; put them too close together, or make each too long, and instead, those eyes will glaze over.

 Too much text is a turn-off, but so is small text.
-At the risk of being the pot to call the kettle black, aim, for simplicity with your copy: keep thing straightforward and well spaced, and your users will respond positively.
+At the risk of being the pot to call the kettle black, aim, for simplicity with your copy: keep things straightforward and well spaced, and your users will respond positively.